 An Observational Study in Patients with T2DM

-This is a prospective cohort study consisting of a one-time visit by diabetic pateients with optional following liver biopsy.
-The aim of the study is to conduct an epidemiological study of liver disorders in patients wiht T2DM.
+This is a prospective cohort study consisting of a one-time visit by diabetic patients with optional following liver biopsy.
+The aim of the study is to conduct an epidemiological study of liver disorders in patients with T2DM.

-During the visit, the diabetic patients will undergo review of medical history,
+During the visit, the diabetic patients will undergo a review of medical history,

-vitals (including body mass index, blood pressure), physical exam, blood work,
+vitals (including body mass index, and blood pressure), physical exam, blood work,

 urine collection, ECG, magnetic resonance imaging (MRI), including MR proton